George F. Riley - Biography

 When the company was sold in 1998, George and Dolores Riley established The Riley Foundation, with a mission to promote the educational development of children.

 Through The Riley Foundation, George and his late wife Dolores have helped hundreds of children from low income families attend summer camp.
-The Foundation provided the community of Farmington Hills with major funding for a skate park, profiled in the DPTV documentary Taking it off the Streets.
+The Foundation provided the community of Farmington Hills with major funding for a skate park, profiled in the DPTV documentary Taking it off the Streets, and an outdoor archery range.
 The Foundation also provides tuition support and medical help to young people in need.

 Their $5 million gift in 2005 -- the largest in Detroit Public Television's history -- was the cornerstone of our capital campaign and a vivid demonstration of their belief that public television plays a very important role in the education of children and curious people of all ages.